 What Is Chimichurri?

 Chimichurri is a South American sauce made up of parsley, olive oil, garlic, vinegar and chili flakes.
 It goes really well on grilled meat!

 And if you love chimichurri you should try out this chimichurri steak recipe, it’s the kind of meal you can pair with anything.

 This chimichurri steak salad comes together so fast, despite the instructions – sometimes I feel like I over detail my instructions, but I’d rather give you more information than not enough.

-Since steak and chimichurri are like bonnie and clyde, this salad stars a mouth watering top sirloin and a fresh and vibrant homemade chimichurri sauce, which is super easy to make.
+Since steak and chimichurri are like peanut butter and jelly, this salad stars a mouth watering top sirloin and a fresh and vibrant homemade chimichurri sauce, which is super easy to make.